-- Section 1, presents the legal background, scope and target of this document in general terms. - Section 2 provides a list of definitions and clarifies the main terms used throughout the Guidance. - Section 3 provides relevant information for the reader to understand whether they have obligations under Annex VIII of CLP.
-Therefore, section 3 clarifies who is required to submit information and to whom, by when and which mixtures fall under the scope of Annex VIII8.
+- Section 1, presents the legal background, scope and target of this document in general terms. - Section 2 provides a list of definitions and clarifies the main terms used throughout the Guidance. - Section 3 provides relevant information for the reader to understand whether they have obligations according to Annex VIII of CLP.
+Therefore, section 3 clarifies who is required to submit information and to whom, by when and which mixtures fall under the scope of Annex VIII. - Section 4, presents the need to identify the mixture using a unique formula identifier, the harmonised European categorisation system (EuPCS) and the possibility to opt for a limited or a group submission.
+This section further explains the basic elements and options linked to the submission of information, which should be known before the duty holder starts preparing the submission.